infobsmi/b33s/docs/multi-user/README.md

 - *aws:CurrentTime* - This can be used for conditions that check the date and time.
 - *aws:EpochTime* - This is the date in epoch or Unix time, for use with date/time conditions.
-- *aws:PrincipalType* - This value indicates whether the principal is an account (Root credential), user (MinIO user), or assumed role (STS)
+- *aws:PrincipalType* - This value indicates whether the principal is an account (Root credential), user (B33S user), or assumed role (STS)
 - *aws:SecureTransport* - This is a Boolean value that represents whether the request was sent over TLS.
 - *aws:SourceIp* - This is the requester's IP address, for use with IP address conditions.
-If running behind Nginx like proxies, MinIO preserve's the source IP.
+If running behind Nginx like proxies, B33S preserve's the source IP.

 ```
 {